 The word cryptozoology means literally the "study of hidden animals”, those which some people believe are out there but science has yet to officially acknowledge.

 Think of Bigfoot or the Loch Ness Monster.
 You know, those creatures that make your friends smile, nod, and slowly move away from you whenever you bring them up in conversation.
 These mystery creatures (the animals, not your friends) are known as cryptids.

 Cryptozoology has unfortunately earned a reputation with the mainstream public as a kooky diversion, practiced by the same guys who contact UFOs using modified CB radios while wearing hats made from tin foil.
 However, the good cryptozoologists are more about science than silliness and have hatched some interesting theories over the years to explain sightings of unusual animals.

 But even the best cryptozoologists have a lot working against them.
-A serious biologist or zoologist who spends his time and money in the pursuit of some mythical creature is risking career suicide.
-There is little grant money to be had for a researcher who decides to take a year away from teaching at the University and trek off to the Himalayas in hopes of meeting a Yeti.
+A serious biologist or zoologist who spends their time and money in the pursuit of some mythical creature is risking career suicide.
+There is little grant money to be had for a researcher who decides to take a year away from teaching at the University and treks off to the Himalayas in hopes of meeting a Yeti.

 Along with financial struggles and losing the respect of your mainstream peers comes the frustration of limited results for your efforts.
 Progress moves slowly in cryptozoology, if at all, and new discoveries and evidence are scarce.
 A researcher may spend a lifetime searching in vain.